yorkie-team/yorkie-js-sdk/yorkie-js-sdk.streamconnectionstatus.md

 ## StreamConnectionStatus enum

-`StreamConnectionStatus` is stream connection status types
+`StreamConnectionStatus` represents whether the stream connection between the client and the server is connected or not.

 <b>Signature:</b>